Mitral Heart Valve Replacement Options

-Tissue valves are not as durable as mechanical valves and are much more likely to require reoperation due to early failure, especially for patients younger than 65 years old.2 The gradual degradation of tissue valves can cause symptoms to return several years prior to a reoperation to replace the failed valve.
+Tissue valves are not as durable as mechanical valves and have a tendency to wear out and require replacement especially for patients younger than 65 years old.1 Some mitral tissue valves have begun to fail as early as 4 years after implant.1 The gradual degradation of tissue valves can cause symptoms to return several years prior to a reoperation to replace the failed valve.

-All mechanical valve patients require anticoagulation therapy with the blood thinner warfarin which creates a risk of bleeding.2 Around one-third of tissue valve patients also may require anticoagulation.2 Even though anticoagulation is not prescribed for all tissue valve patients, there is still a similar risk for complications as there is for properly anticoagulated mechanical valve patients.3
+All mechanical valve patients require anticoagulation therapy with the blood thinner warfarin, which creates a risk of bleeding.2 Tissue valve patients usually do not require long-term therapy,3 however, up to 1/3 of patients with a tissue valve require blood thinner for other heart or vascular conditions.4 Even though anticoagulation is not prescribed for all tissue valve patients, there is still a similar risk for complications as there is for properly anticoagulated mechanical valve patients.5

 The American Heart Association provides guidelines of treatment options for patients with heart disease.
-These guidelines1 provide the following recommendation for mitral prosthetic valve selection based on patient age:
+These guidelines3 provide the following recommendation for mitral prosthetic valve selection based on patient age:

 |Valve Type||Patient Age (years)|

 |Mechanical||preferred option*||reasonable option*|

 *Unless anticoagulation is not desired, cannot be managed, or is contraindicated.

 ^A tissue valve is recommended for “any age [patient] for whom anticoagulant therapy is contraindicated, cannot be managed appropriately, or is not desired.”